adalinesimonian/datumo/README.md

 ### Subclassing

-Say you have a model that allows for sensitive information.
+Say you have a model that may contain sensitive information.
 Or, perhaps, you have a model that has all the data you need, but has a bit too much.
 With Datumo, it's easy to create a new model that has only the data you need.